heig-vd-dai-course/heig-vd-dai-course/14-java-network-concurrency/COURSE_MATERIAL.md

 environment.

-In this chapter, you will have a quick introduction to concurrency to handle multiple clients at the same time
+In this chapter, you will have a quick introduction to concurrency to handle multiple clients at the same time.

 You will then learn how to implement and manage concurrency in Java network applications to allow the handling of multiple clients at the same time.